Best Indoor Floor Plants

 • These plants require more water during their growing season in the mid-year.

-• keep the soil soggy, not drowning.
+• Keep the soil soggy; do not drown.

 • wipe the leaves down with a wet cloth for moisture and to enable your plant to ingest more sunlight.